jasmine-glancy/Data_Engineering_Bootcamp/Notes/Module 7/Data_Visualization_and_Impact_Lab_2.md

 When creating Tableau dashboards, you should always ask yourself what story are you trying to tell and how things are coming across.
 If needed, you can create calculated fields directly within Tableau, though this should happen upstream whenever possible.
 Certain items can be disabled from the filtered items by right clicking and choosing "exclude" in the dropdown menu.

 Executive dashboards are designed to provide high-level overviews of key metrics with minimal interaction, focusing on delivering clear and concise information efficiently to decision-makers.
-Interactive dashboards contain filters that may change the values of the other charts on the dashboard in order to provide a more interactive story.
+Exploratory dashboards contain filters that may change the values of the other charts on the dashboard in order to provide a more interactive story.